Leptonic and hadronic models of high-energy nebula around V4641 Sgr: Leptonic Scenarios

 Despite its lower energy density, (\mbox{$\rho_\rm{CMB}\approx 0.26\dm{eV\,cm^{-3}}$}, \mbox{$\rho_\rm{dust}\approx0.72\dm{eV\,cm^{-3}}$}, \mbox{$\rho_\rm{starlight}\approx1.67\dm{eV\,cm^{-3}}$}) CMB remains dominant in the IC scattering.
 At high energies, IC scattering is in the Klein-Nishina regime, which makes background photon number density govern the interactions: \mbox{$n_\rm{CMB}\approx410\dm{cm^{-3}}$}, \mbox{$n_\rm{dust}\approx60\dm{cm^{-3}}$}, \mbox{$n_\rm{starlight} \approx 2.7\dm{cm^{-3}}$} (see \autoref{fig:bg-rad} of Appendix~\ref{appendix:binary_lightcurve}).

-In this section, our calculations are based on analytical expressions for a locally isotropic high-energy electron distribution \cite{Blumenthal_etal_1970}, as we assume that in the energy range of our interest diffusion has set in.
-We also use the parameterization of synchrotron function from~Ref.~\cite{Fouka_2013}.
+In this section, our calculations are based on analytical expressions for a locally isotropic high-energy electron distribution \cite{Blumenthal_etal_1970}, as we assume that in the energy range of interest, diffusion has set in.
+We also use the parametrization of the total synchtrotron power spectrum function from~Ref.~\cite{Fouka_2013}.